Lahiri Mahasaya: Tracing The Journey Of The Great Saint In Varanasi

 The house is only open for one day at a particular time in the entire year.
 This is the time when devotees can visit the house, and take a deep dive into the world of Lahiriji.
 The house is only open for two hours in July.

 Once you enter the house, you will be able to visualize how life must have been when Lahiriji was still alive.
 The walls of the house still have several photographs and paintings of eminent personalities like Einstein, Mahavatar Babaji, Shri Yukteshwar Giri, and many more.
 There are several motivating and pleasant quotes also that are put on the wall.
 There is an aura that swirls around the house, and you can feel it almost instantly when you enter.

 There is also a small marble shrine that houses the ashes of Lahiri Mahasaya.
 Two daily pujas take place at the shrine- one in the morning and the other in the afternoon.
 A family priest comes to the house twice a day to perform the puja complete with rituals.

-While you can only go inside the house in July for only two hours on the day of Guru Poornima, you can still certainly walk past the house and try to engulf all the spiritual aura that comes out from it.
+While you can only go inside the house in July for only two hours on the day of Guru Poornima, you can still certainly walk past the house and try to engulf all the spiritual aura that comes out of it.